zopefoundation/z3c.contents/src/z3c/contents/README.txt

 Copy
 ----

-Frist we need to setup another container which we can copy to:
+First we need to setup another container which we can copy to:

   >>> secondContainer = Container()
   >>> root['secondContainer'] = secondContainer